Mitigating Detuning-Induced Systematic Errors in Entanglement-Enhanced Metrology: review of quantum sensing and effects of systematic errors

-where $\langle \bullet \rangle$ represents the statistical average according to the binary distribution generated by $\{P_{y+},P_{y-}\}$.
 By increasing the number of experiments $M$, which here corresponds to the number of spins utilized in estimation, the standard deviation decreases, following the scaling law ${\cal O}(M^{-1/2})$.
 As demonstrated below, when the GHZ sensing scheme with $N$ spins is performed, the exposure time $t$ in Eq.~(\ref{eq:stddev_iid}) is effectively replaced by $Nt$.
 This yields the scaling law ${\cal O}(N^{-1})$, corresponding to the Heisenberg limit.

 Let us explain the generalized setup \cite{sugiyama2015precision,takeuchi2019quantum}.
 We consider $M$ experiments, each of which yields an outcome of $1$ with probability $P_{1}$ and $0$ with probability $1-P_{1}$.
 Assume that the probability $P_{1}$ is described by